armonaDC/Winternship-2023/README.md

 # A First Repo

-Playing around with git in VScode using data from Winter Internship 2023 Still unsure of what I'm actually doing
+Playing around with git in VScode using data from Winter Internship 2023.

+Starting to become more comfortable with git.

+I made this modification on my Linux device.